 04. Turning Seasonal Branding Into An Unforgettable Experience For Your Advertising Agency/Business

-We all know how important branding is for any business… be it an advertising agency or the actual brand itself, proper branding can help take your business to new heights in many aspects (brand recognition, brand awareness, profitability to name a few).
+We all know how important branding is for any business… be it an advertising agency or the actual company itself, proper branding can help take your business to new heights in many aspects (brand recognition, awareness, profitability to name a few).

 In this context, some businesses have capitalized on Halloween by creating ‘seasonal events’ which becomes the hype and expectations of many whenever the spooky season comes around.

 One brand that does this very well is Sunway’s ‘Nights of Fright’ event as shown below:

 Basically, the brand transformed its water park into an annual Halloween event with various collections of haunted houses, carnival rides, live performances, etc throughout October, which garners significant media and consumer attention every single time.

 As each year passes, this annual event slowly turned into a tradition where people constantly look forward to its many spectacularities as each year brings forth new attractions, rides, celebrations and so much more!